lupyuen/lupyuen.github.io/src/dsi3.md

 _Once again...
 Why are we doing all this?_

-PinePhone is becoming popular as the Edgy, Alternative Smartphone for folks who love to tinker with their gadgets.
+PinePhone is becoming popular as the __Edgy, Alternative Smartphone__ for folks who love to tinker with their gadgets.
 (And it's still in stock!)

-The best way to understand what's really inside PinePhone: Creating our own PinePhone Display Driver.
+The best way to understand what's really inside PinePhone: Creating our own __PinePhone Display Driver__.

-That's why we're doing all this PinePhone Reverse Engineering to Zig and then to C!
+That's why we're doing all this PinePhone Reverse-Engineering to Zig and then to C!

-_What about other cool open-source Allwinner A64 gadgets like Teres 1?_
+_What about other cool open-source Allwinner A64 gadgets like [TERES-I](https://www.olimex.com/Products/DIY-Laptop/KITS/TERES-A64-BLACK/open-source-hardware)?_

 Someday we might!
 But first let's uncover all the secrets inside PinePhone.